Football clubs

 1931 - 1933

-RRailway United was a team established for railway workers and competed in the Hastings League in 1923-33.
-Home fixtures were played at Bulverhythe.
+Railway United were established for railway workers and competed in the Hastings League from 1931 to 1933.
+The team played their home fixtures at Bulverhythe.

 Red Lake